psychemedia/storytelling-notes/twa-sisters-binnorie.md

 "And yonder stands my brother Hugh,
 Binnorie, O Binnorie;
 And by him, my William, false and true;
-By the bonny mill-dams o’ Binnorie."
+By the bonny mill-dams o' Binnorie."

 Then they all wondered, and the harper told them how he had seen the princess lying drowned on the bank near the bonny mill-dams o' Binnorie, and how he had after wards made this harp out of her hair and breast-bone.